-Pat Cassels
+Pat cassels

-Pat Cassels is an Emmy-winning screenwriter, comedy writer, and essayist known for his work on the TBS series Full Frontal with Samantha Bee, where they wrote for seven seasons.
-Full Frontal was nominated for 11 Primetime Emmys, the Critics’ Choice Award, the Writers Guild Award, the Television Critics Association Award, the GLAAD Media Award, and an MTV Movie & TV Award.
-It was called a “Best Show of the Year” by The New York TimesA.V.
-ClubThe Ringer, and Variety.
+Pat Cassels is an Emmy-winning screenwriter, essayist, and former staff writer for the late-night series Full Frontal with Samantha Bee, called a “Best Show of the Year” by The New York Times, A.V.
+Club, The Ringer, and Variety.
+Full Frontal was nominated for the Critics’ Choice Award, the Writers Guild Award, the Television Critics Association Award, the GLAAD Media Award, an MTV Movie & TV Award, and 11 Primetime Emmys.

 In 2026, Pat wrote Fill the Bag, a live comedy special supporting the nonprofit New York Common Pantry, with an introduction by Stephen Colbert.
 The show premiered at the Ziegfeld Theater in New York.